Halo Top Creamery: Ingredients

 Halo Top's ingredients are relatively low in calories and sugar and high in protein and fiber.
-Halo Top is a mixture of eggs, milk, and cream, like other ice cream brands, but is distinct due to its substitution for sugar.
+Halo Top is a mixture of eggs, milk, and cream, and substitutes other ingredients for sugar.
 Halo Top uses organic stevia, a plant-based sweetener, and erythritol, a sugar alcohol, to substitute sugar in their ice cream.
 Each pint ranges from 240–360 calories.

 The ingredients used to make Halo Top ice cream include: